nilearn/nilearn/doc/manipulating_images/data_preparation.rst

   in Hz (note that you must specific the sampling rate in seconds with the ``t_r`` parameter.

 - **Confound removal**.
-Two ways of removing confounds are provided.
-Any linear trend can be removed by activating the `detrend` parameter.
+Two ways of removing confounds are provided: simple detrending or using prespecified confounds, such as behavioral or movement information.

+  * Linear trends can be removed by activating the `detrend` parameter.
     This accounts for slow (as opposed to abrupt or transient) changes in voxel values along a series of brain images that are unrelated to the signal of interest (e.g., the neural correlates of cognitive tasks).
     It is not activated by default in :class:`NiftiMasker` but is recommended in almost all scenarios.

-More complex confounds can be removed by passing them to :meth:`NiftiMasker.transform`.
+  * More complex confounds, measured during the acquision, can be removed by passing them to :meth:`NiftiMasker.transform`.
 If the dataset provides a confounds file, just pass its path to the masker.

 .. topic:: **Exercise**
    :class: green